baileyraven03/baileyraven03/README.md

 I use MatLab (w/ Simulink) & C regularly as apart of my systems and electrical engineering, so there may be scripts here.
 These could include:
 --> Power Circuit Design and Analysis
---> Signal Processing and Visualisation
+--> Signal Processing, Modulation & Demodulation
 --> Control System Design

 Along with this, I am also looking to develop my machine learning skills.
 I'm doing this using courses on Codecademy and Kaggle.
 Keep up to date here where I will (hopefully) post more complex models as time goes on.